Kianiket11/pwn.college_Aniket/PROCESSES AND JOBS/killing_misbehaving_processes.md

 ## What I learned

-Nothing new to learnt as this was just the practice of all commands from previous challenges combined into one.
+Nothing new to learn as this was just the practice of all commands from previous challenges combined into one.

 ## References
 None.